MTecknology/website/content/challenges/persistent-ssh.md

 Recently I've had issues with dropping network connections or wanting to connect and keep working on the same thing from other systems.
 Most of you probably already know the answer (screen/tmux).
+This sounds easy enuogh, but it's not very automated.<!--more-->

-Sounds easy enough.
-My issue is that I'm incredibly lazy.
 I don't want to SSH into the system AND start screen AND detach AND reattach.
 That's just asking way too much of someone like me.

 Here's the very simple solution.
 In my ``~/.bashrc`` file I appended this section of code.